Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Abstract

 \section{Abstract}

 We study a model of opinion exchange in social networks where a state of the world is realized and every agent receives a zero-mean noisy signal of the realized state.
-It is known from Golub and Jackson \cite{golub2010naive} that under the DeGroot \cite{degroot1974reaching} dynamics agents reach a consensus which is close to the state of the world when the network is large.
-The DeGroot dynamics, however, is highly non-robust and the presence of a single `bot' that does not adhere to the updating rule, can sway the public consensus to any other value.
-We introduce a variant of the DeGroot dynamics which we call \emph{ $\varepsilon$-DeGroot}.
-The $\varepsilon$-DeGroot dynamics approximates the standard DeGroot dynamics and like the DeGroot dynamics it is Markovian and stationary.
-We show that in contrast to the standard DeGroot dynamics, the $\varepsilon$-DeGroot dynamics is highly robust both to the presence of bots and to certain types of misspecifications.
+It is known from Golub and Jackson \cite{golub2010naive} that under DeGroot \cite{degroot1974reaching} dynamics agents reach a consensus that is close to the state of the world when the network is large.
+The DeGroot dynamics, however, is highly non-robust and the presence of a single ``{adversarial} agent'' that does not adhere to the updating rule can sway the public consensus to any other value.
+We introduce a variant of DeGroot dynamics that we call \emph{ $\frac{1}{m}$-DeGroot}. $\frac{1}{m}$-DeGroot dynamics approximates standard DeGroot dynamics to the nearest rational number with $m$ as its denominator and like the DeGroot dynamics it is Markovian and stationary.
+We show that in contrast to standard DeGroot dynamics, $\frac{1}{m}$-DeGroot dynamics is highly robust both to the presence of {adversarial} agents and to certain types of misspecifications.